For Modi, India's election ends where it all began

 Modi still enjoys massive support around the country, including his home constituency of Varanasi, where the lotus symbol of the BJP is plastered around the city, on billboards, flags flying from buildings and even roadside vendors' umbrellas.

 This time round, the elections are essentially a referendum on his policies over the past five years.

-And voters will be remembering that as Varanasi goes to the polls, ending India's marathon election.
+Though some exit polls put Modi on course for a second term, pollsters have a patchy history predicting precise seat tallies.
+And with Varanasi ending India's marathon election, all eyes are now on May 23, when results will be announced.